Labs64/netlicensing.io/pages/pricing.md

 <div class="row NL_banner">
     <div class="col-md-6 col-md-offset-3 NL_about_page">
         <h1>Choose optimal pricing for your scale</h1>
-        <span>Whether you’re just getting started or are ready to bring licensing to your enterprise,<br/>there is a NetLicensing level that’s right for you.<br/><br/>All new registrations include a <strong>90-days Free Premium Trial</strong>, no credit card required.</span>
+        <span>Whether you’re just getting started or are ready to bring licensing to your enterprise,<br/>there is a NetLicensing level that’s right for you.<br/><br/>All new registrations receive a <strong>90-days Free Premium Trial</strong>, no credit card required.</span>
     </div>
 </div>